Showing posts with label chemo. Show all posts

 With about 4 years of follow-up:

 • Overall survival increased significantly in the High Volume (mortality risk reduced by 31%).
 In the Low Volume subgroup, the difference (by 32%) was not yet statistically significant, but may be with larger sample size or more time (survival curves separated after 3 years).
+The fact that the hazard ratios are similar suggests that the same benefit obtains regardless of volume and that only the immaturity of data is the reason for the lack of statistical significance.

 • In High Risk (mortality risk reduced by 29%), and Low Risk (by 38%) subgroups, the differences were statistically significant.